-If the power goes off although the battery remaining indicator indicates that the battery pack has enough power to operate, charge the battery pack fully again after running it down so that the indication on the battery remaining indicator is correct.
+If the power goes off although the battery remaining indicator indicates that the battery pack has enough power to operate, charge the battery pack fully again so that the indication on the battery remaining indicator is correct.
 Note, however, that the correct battery indication sometimes will not be restored if it is used in high temperatures for a long time or left in a fully charged state, or the battery pack is frequently used.